successJohn/CapitalPlacementTask/README.md

 # CapitalPlacementTask

 This repository contains a .NET 6 application developed using clean architecture principles and utilizing Azure Cosmos DB as a NoSQL database.
-Below you'll find important information on how to set up and run the application, including necessary configurations and dependencies.

 ## Technologies Used

-- **.NET 6:** The application is built on the latest version of the .NET, providing modern features and performance improvements.
+- **.NET 6:**
 - **Clean Architecture:** The project follows the clean architecture principles, ensuring a separation of concerns and maintainability of the codebase.
 - **Azure Cosmos DB:** A Microsoft NoSQL database for this project.
-- **xUnit:** xUnit is used as the testing framework for writing and running unit tests in the project.
+- **xUnit:** Testing framework for writing and running unit tests in the project.

 ## Prerequisites